LBJ-Wade/ISW_21cm_hh/README.md

   - `run.py`: this runs CLASS code to get transfer functions, CMB power spectrums, and free electron fraction.
 It has two functions each of which is for Fisher analysis with CMB or 21cm.
   - `cl_21.py`: this calculates auto- and cross-correlation functions of 21cm using data from CLASS.
   - `fisher.py`: this does Fisher analysis for CMB and 21cm.
-  - 'fisher_which.py`' this determines which Fisher analysis will be done (CMB or 21cm) and which conditions for Yp (BBN constraint or not) will be considered.
+  - `fisher_which.py`: this determines which Fisher analysis will be done (CMB or 21cm) and which conditions for Yp (BBN constraint or not) will be considered.
   - `tools.py`: this contains functions to interpolate recombination coefficient from table given in HyRec code.
 Its original file is hydrogen.c of HyRec code.
+  - `updateparams.py`: this updates CLASS ini file (params_prac_.ini) using parameters in params_Yp and params_Yp_BBN.

 ## How to run